Scoutmob/spree-core-seo/README.markdown

 Description
 -----------

-CoreSEO is an extension to Spree, the Ruby on Rails-based shopping cart system.
+This is a fork of the original CoreSEO Spree extension, updated to support more recent versions of Spree.

 CoreSEO adds the following additional SEO features to a Spree site:

-* Sitemap generation thanks to @stephskardal's spree-sitemaps here: github.com/stephskardal/spree-sitemaps, with added bonus product images in the xml view
 * Added Homepage title and meta tag overrides
 * Added ability to customize title and meta tags for taxon pages
 * Added ability to customize title tags for product pages